Verification Policies

 Content-Length: 0

-By default, the modified CNAM and verstat values are returned in the P-Asserted-Identity header of the SIP 302 response.
-The SBC or softswitch must be configured to copy the modified CNAM and/or verstat parameter into the SIP INVITE sent from the softswitch to the subscriber.
+By default, the modified CNAM and/or verstat values are returned in the P-Asserted-Identity header of the SIP response.
+The header used to return the CNAM and/or verstat values can be changed on the SBCs page.
+The SBC or softswitch must be configured to copy the modified CNAM and/or verstat parameter into the SIP INVITE sent from the SBC or softswitch to the subscriber.

-ClearIP can also be configured to send a SIP 302 response with the CNAM embedded in the Contact header if preferred.
+ClearIP can also be configured to send a SIP response with the P-Asserted-Identity header embedded in the Contact header if preferred.

 SIP/2.0 302 Moved Temporarily